PabRubio/SnazzyAI/README.md

 ---
 ## Healthchecks
 Docker Compose defines:
-- Backend: `curl http://localhost:8000/health/` (simple JSON `{"status": "ok"}`)
+- Backend: `curl http://localhost:8000/api/health/` (simple JSON `{"status": "ok"}`)
 - Frontend: `scripts/docker/frontend-health.sh` which passes if ANY of these conditions is true:
-  1. Metro status endpoint (19000) returns OK
+  1. Metro status endpoint (8081) returns OK (`/status`)
-  2. Metro JS bundle port (8081) responding
+  2. Legacy DevTools root (19000) responds (if served by current CLI)
-  3. Expo process detected + expected ports open
+  3. Expo process detected + either port 8081 or 19000 listening

-This prevents premature "healthy" status before Metro is fully serving bundles.
+Metro availability is the primary readiness indicator; DevTools on 19000 may not appear in newer Expo CLI versions.

 ---
 ## Development Workflow